-Prohibition During State Assessments
+Prohibition during State Assessments

-Unless authorized by law, regulation, or government rule, all students are prohibited from bringing electronic devices into a classroom or other location where a New York State assessment is being administrated.
-Test proctors, monitors and school officials have the right to collect prohibited electronic devices prior to the start of the test and hold them while the test is being administered, including break periods.
+All students are prohibited from bringing electronic devices into a classroom or other location where a New York State assessment is being administrated.
+Test proctors, test monitors and school officials shall have the right to collect prohibited electronic devices prior to the start of the test and hold them while the test is being administered, including break periods.
 Admission to any assessment will be denied to any student who refuses to relinquish a prohibited device.